drivet/website-11ty/src/drafts/wheel-of-time.md

 And it's not just characters - some important artifacts are given the same treatment as well.
-Case in point (and major spoiler warning): the Choedan Kal are briefly seen in book 2, are not mentioned again until book 4, and aren't actually used for anything until book 9.
+Case in point (and major spoiler warning): the Choedan Kal are briefly seen in book 2, are not mentioned again until book 4, and aren't actually used for anything interesting until book 9.
 How exactly does this translate to TV?
 Are you supposed to mention something once in season 2 and then not mention it again until season 4?

-(The thing is, the show actually did this with the introduction of Dain Bornhald.
-He's the son of a character that appears in one episode from last season.
+(The thing is, the show actually did this with the introduction of Dain Bornhald in season 2.
+He's the son of a character that appears in one episode from season one.
 I can't imagine anyone remembers him.
 It's frankly a weak introduction).

 In addition, the vibe of first book is very different from the rest of the series, and the ending of first *three* books basically consists of the same